Houston Metro Guide

 Texas Medical Center

 University of Texas Health Science Center at Houston School of Dentistry.
 Oral and maxillofacial surgery residency program with public clinic.
 Affiliated with Memorial Hermann hospital system.
-Wait list 6 to 10 weeks.
-All-four case typically $750 to $1,400.
+Expect a wait list for non-urgent cases; fees are set per case and are typically well below private practice.
+Confirm directly with the clinic.

 Information →